All Episodes

 But it angers me to no end.

-And the reason is I want an America to survive, which offers every one of you the same opportunity I had to reach the point I have reached.
+And the reason is, I want an America to survive, which offers every one of you the same opportunity I had to reach the point I have reached.

 And this man is destroying it.

-He's killing the opportunity, he's destroying the spirit people have for it.
+He's destroying spirit people have for it.

 A lot of people's attitude now is just to protect what they've got.

-Hell, I encountered it out in Hawaii over the weekend.
+This is an attitude that is, hell, I encountered it out in Hawaii over the weekend.

 You wouldn't believe some stuff I heard.

-I'll just tell you one thing.
+I'll tell you one thing.

 One guy is actually saying he's looking at property all over the world to move to.

-He said no.
+He said, no.

 He's retired.